-Of the 125 individuals who experience significant disabilities, a majority of 105 individuals are internet users.
-Of these, over half have never experienced any difficulty accessing the internet and a further 20 percent have rarely experienced difficulty accessing the internet.
-Of those who have experienced difficulties, the following table shows the types of assistance needed.
+Of the 125 individuals who experience significant difficulty or disability only 105 are internet users.
+Of these, over half have never experienced any difficulty accessing the internet and a further 20 per cent have rarely experienced difficulty accessing the internet.
+Of those who have experienced difficulty the following types of assistance were mentioned:

-Table 2: Type of assistance required
+Table 2:Type of assistance required